AssemblyAI/assemblyai-node-sdk/README.md

 [![Discord](https://img.shields.io/discord/875120158014853141?logo=discord&label=Discord&link=https%3A%2F%2Fdiscord.com%2Fchannels%2F875120158014853141&style=social)
 ](https://assemblyai.com/discord)

-# AssemblyAI Node.js SDK
+# AssemblyAI JavaScript SDK

-The AssemblyAI Node.js SDK provides an easy-to-use interface for interacting with the AssemblyAI API, which supports async and real-time transcription, as well as the latest LeMUR models.
+The AssemblyAI JavaScript SDK provides an easy-to-use interface for interacting with the AssemblyAI API, which supports async and real-time transcription, as well as the latest LeMUR models.
+It is written primarily for Node.js in TypeScript with all types exported, but also [compatible with other runtimes](./docs/compat.md).

 ## Installation